Sociology

 Giving Credit to Whom It Is Due

-Additionally, IT IS REQUIRED.
-See UMA's Academic Integrity Policy which spells out your responsibility as a student.
-The way to avoid plagiarism is to carefully cite all sources used.
-Your instructors will indicate which citation style they want you to use when citing your sources.
-Most often this is either APA or MLA citation style.
+Citing your sources is required under UMA’s Academic Integrity Policy, which explains your responsibilities as a student.
+The best way to avoid plagiarism is to cite every source you use.
+Your instructors will tell you which citation style to follow, most often APA or MLA.